FAQ item index

 CRA Blue Guide Concepts

-Does a later software version that is not a substantial modification get a new placing-on-the-market date?
+Under CRA Blue Guide concepts, does a later non-substantial software version get a new placing-on-the-market date?

 No.